2019 Mississippi Valley State Delta Devils football team

-The 2019 Mississippi Valley State Delta Devils football team represents Mississippi Valley State University in the 2019 NCAA Division I FCS football season.
-The Delta Devils are led by second-year head coach Vincent Dancy and play their home games at Rice–Totten Stadium as members of the East Division of the Southwestern Athletic Conference (SWAC).
+The 2019 Mississippi Valley State Delta Devils football team represented Mississippi Valley State University as a member of the East Division of the Southwestern Athletic Conference (SWAC) during the 2019 NCAA Division I FCS football season.
+Led by second-year head coach Vincent Dancy, the Delta Devils compiled an overall record of 2–9 and a mark of 1–6 in conference play, placing last out of five teams in the SWAC's East Division.
+Mississippi Valley State played home games at Rice–Totten Stadium in Itta Bena, Mississippi.

-Previous season

-The Delta Devils finished the 2018 season 1–10, 1–6 in SWAC play to finish in last place in the East Division.

 Preseason

 Preseason polls

 The SWAC released their preseason poll on July 16, 2019.
 The Delta Devils were picked to finish in fifth place in the East Division.

 Preseason all-SWAC teams

 The Delta Devils did not place any players on the preseason all-SWAC teams.